10 Fun & Educational Easter Holiday Activities to Try at Home with the Kids (2025 Update)

 • Stickers or markers for decoration

-4. Let the kids decorate the eggs with stickers, markers, or glitter.
+3. Let the kids decorate the eggs with stickers and markers.

 What You’ll Need: